redox-os/website/content/faq.en.md

 QEMU terminal will looks like a container/chroot.

-### How to insert files inside Redox QEMU harddisk

-If you want to do quick changes/testing on QEMU image.

-- [Redox Book QEMU Guide]

-[Redox Book QEMU Guide]: https://doc.redox-os.org/book/ch09-02-coding-and-building.html#patch-an-image

 ### How to troubleshoot your build in case of errors

-Read all the Redox Book before to see if the problem is your build configuration or toolchain, if it don't fix your error, read:
+Refer to the Redox Book before to see if the problem is your build configuration or toolchain, if you still have problems, see the following or join us on [Redox Chat](https://doc.redox-os.org/book/ch13-01-chat.html).

+- [GitLab Troubleshooting Guide]
 - [Redox Book Troubleshooting Guide]
-- [GitLab Troubleshooting Guide]

 [Redox Book Troubleshooting Guide]: https://doc.redox-os.org/book/ch08-05-troubleshooting.html
 [GitLab Troubleshooting Guide]: https://gitlab.redox-os.org/redox-os/redox#help-redox-wont-compile